YEN Terminal

 Terminal IDE

 YEN starts with a native macOS terminal and layers IDE workflows around it.
-No Electron, no web views, and no second app to switch to.
+No Electron, no bundled Chromium runtime, and no second app to switch to.

 The approach

 Core actions stay in terminal context.
-Features that need richer UI (such as Settings, Scratchpad, and overlays) use native macOS panels anchored to active terminal workflow instead of browser-style views.
+Features that need richer UI (such as Settings, Scratchpad, and overlays) use native macOS panels anchored to active terminal workflow instead of detached browser workspaces.

 CapabilityShortcut